termon/DotNetTemplate/README.md

 The Data project encapsulates all data related concerns.
 It provides an implementation of ```Template.Core.Services.IUserService``` using EntityFramework to handle data storage/retrieval.
 It defaults to using Sqlite for portability across platforms.

-The Service is the only element exposed from this project and consumers of this project simply need reference it to access its functionalty.
+The Services exposed by this project are used to encapsulate data management and consumers of this project simply need reference it to access its functionalty.

 ## Test Project